 - After the procedure is finished, restart your computer.

-- Restart your computer during the boot sequence few times in order to start Automatic Repair.
-Alternatively you can press and hold the Shift key and click the Restart button.
+- Restart your computer during the boot sequence a few times in order to start Automatic Repair.
+Alternatively, you can press and hold the Shift key and click the Restart button.

-- Choose Troubleshoot > Reset this PC > Remove everything.
+- Choose Troubleshoot and go to Reset this PC.
+Now select Remove everything.
 You might get asked to insert Windows 10 installation media, so be ready to do that.

-- Choose Only the drive where Windows is installed > Just remove my files and click the Reset button.
+- Choose Only the drive where Windows is installed and then select Just remove my files and click the Reset button.

 - Follow the instructions and wait for the reset process to complete.

-PCI_BUS_DRIVER_INTERNAL is usually caused by problematic driver or by overclocking, so be sure to update all your drivers and remove all overclocking settings in order to fix this error.
+This error is usually caused by problematic drivers or by overclocking, so be sure to update all your drivers and remove all overclocking settings in order to fix this error.

 PCI is an acronym for Peripheral Component Interconnect and it’s an industry-standard bus for connecting peripherals to a computer.